California high court softens 'three strikes' law

 The decision comes less than two years after voters modified the law in a ballot initiative in 2012, amending it to require the third strike to be a violent felony.
 Before that, the law allowed the third strike to be a misdemeanor or certain non-violent felonies, leading to life sentences for such crimes as shoplifting.

-Melanie Dorian, the criminal defense lawyer who represented defendant Darlene A. Vargas in the case, said the ruling could lead the courts to reconsider the cases of other inmates convicted of more than one felony for the same act.
+Melanie Dorian, the criminal defense lawyer who represented defendant Darlene A. Vargas in the case, said the ruling could lead to the release of numerous inmates convicted of more than one felony for the same act.

-"I'm assuming there are plenty of people now in prisons under similar circumstances," Dorian said.
-For example, she said, someone who punched another person in the face and left a scar might have been prosecuted for both assault and maiming, two felonies that now cannot count as two separate strikes.
+"This is a great case because it clarifies what the 'Three Strikes' law means," Dorian said.
+"A single criminal act that can technically violate two statutes of the penal code cannot later be used as two strikes."

 The office of California Attorney General, Kamala Harris, which defended the law in court, did not immediately respond to a request for comment on the case.